paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 The last two steps can be delegated to users with Editor permissions, such as students or volunteers!

 ## Direct data entry
 The content in this section outlines recommendations for direct data entry using Symbiota's Occurrence Editor interface, which allows users with Administrator and Editor user permissions to add and edit specimen records in Symbiota.
-As a reminder, the [Darwin Core data standard](https://dwc.tdwg.org/terms/) forms the basis for the majority of [Symbiota’s Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields).
+As a reminder, the [Darwin Core data standard](https://dwc.tdwg.org/terms/) forms the basis for the majority of [Symbiota’s Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields), and a series of [example records](#example-records) has been created to guide data entry.

 <iframe src="https://docs.google.com/presentation/d/1yJFsaCnBC28zW8UtLfl3tnJayk3w-BRDtVzyZYpD1TI/embed?start=false&loop=false&delayms=10000" frameborder="0" width="480" height="299" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>